 I wasn’t scared of losing.
 I had made my peace with that long ago.
 It was a simultaneously existential and primal fear.
 It was a question and answer.
 What did I get myself into?
 The answer caught me with a quick blow to the gut.

 I had been in Peru about a week and had pestered Ben nonstop, “Tell Ivan to get me a fight as soon as possible.
 I want to get out there!”
-I knew the IFC had a promotion in March and I begged him to get me on the fight card.
+I knew the Inka FC had an event in April and I begged him to get me on the fight card.

 Without imminent threats to our daily survival, most of us are running on outdated software.
 So we find other ways to be afraid as our natural impulses run rampant.
 Maybe you fear not getting that promotion.
 Or being alone on Valentines Day.
-I was tired of such trivialities; I wanted to meet the real thing.
+I was tired of such trivialities.
+I wanted to meet the real thing.
 I wanted to chase fear down the rabbit hole and see if I could not root out its most basic and primal form.
 Then once I discovered it, I wanted to conquer it.

 Life senses weakness too.
 When fear overcomes you, feel it, recognize it, but don’t run from it.
 Steady your footing and stand tall.
-When you find yourself lost in the dark woods of life and Fear creeps in, like two bulging eyeballs in the dark, don’t blink or look away.
+When you find yourself lost in the dark woods of life and fear creeps in, like two bulging eyeballs in the dark, don’t blink or look away.
 Stare right back into their depths.